 EMSL provides access to its expertise, instruments and facilities through several different mechanisms, all designed to ensure we're accelerating solutions for national energy and environmental challenges.

 EMSL offers three types of user proposals, described below, including Annual Call, General and Scientific Partner.
-Preference is given to user proposals submitted in response to announced calls for proposals, although General proposals requesting one year of access or less may be submitted at any time during the year and will be reviewed based on the type of access detailed below.
+Preference is given to user proposals submitted in response to announced calls or cycles for proposals.
+General proposals requesting one year of access or less may be submitted at any time during the year and will be reviewed based on the type of access detailed below.
 Researchers are strongly urged to carefully review the proposal options and review process before submitting a new proposal.
 If you have any questions regarding EMSL's proposal opportunities, please contact User Support.

 Annual Call for Proposals

-Learn more about Annual Calls and their various types and details.
+Learn more about our Annual Calls and the various options available.

-General proposals are shorter-term proposals that provide an opportunity for researchers to expand a previous proof-of-principle experiment or gain data useful in submitting a proposal during the Annual Call.
+General proposals are shorter-term proposals that provide an opportunity for researchers to expand a previous proof-of-principle experiment or gain data useful for background material that supports a proposal submitted to the Annual Call.
 The scope can vary from a single, focused experiment to a multi-resource set of studies, and may include requests for special consideration.
 General proposals are valid only for the fiscal year in which they are accepted.
 EMSL's fiscal year runs October 1 - September 30.
 That means that a proposal accepted in December 2014 would be valid up to September 30, 2015.

-Learn more about general proposals, their deadlines for submission if competing for staff support, and requests that can be made for special consideration.
+Learn more about general proposals, the deadlines for submission if you intend to compete for staff support, and requests that can be made for special consideration.

 Scientific Partner Proposals